Getting Started

 You can keep repeating the process of updating the BIM or the PHPP and keeping them synced as you make changes to either one.

-Please note that PH Live Sync will automatically save the PHPP Excel File during syncing.
+Please note that PH Live Sync will automatically save the PHPP Excel File every time you sync.

 Tips and Limitations